What is percutaneous discectomy?

 The surgery involves extracting the pulpous nucleus of the intervertebral disc via a small incision in the skin.
 This is done with the aid of an endoscope, a slim tube fitted with a lens that enables visualisation of structures and tissues on a screen, and fine instruments such as a laser and a radiofrequency probe.

-Before surgery, it is advisable to try and achieve the best physical condition possible, via measures such as:
+Before herniated disc percutaneous surgery, it's advisable to try and achieve the best physical condition possible, via measures such as:

 - Eating well: Good nutrition is key to maintaining a healthy immune system.
 In the weeks before the operation, eat a balanced diet and take vitamin supplements.
 This will help to reduce the risk of infection.

 - Get fit: Weak muscles and low cardiovascular fitness make post-surgical recovery more difficult.

 - Do not smoke.
 Patients who stop smoking are more likely to have a successful surgery.

 You can return home the same day as the procedure and can resume your normal routine within 3 to 5 days after surgery.